php-amqp/php-amqp/README.md

  If you want to stay on the bleeding edge and have the latest version, install php-amqp extension from [PECL](http://pecl.php.net/package/amqp) or compile from sources (follow [PHP official docs instruction](http://us1.php.net/manual/en/install.pecl.phpize.php)).

+#### Windows Users
+Before download, check if your PHP installation is thread safe or non-thread safe typing this on Terminal:

+`php -i|findstr "Thread"`

+Next, proceed:

+- Download the right version of the extension https://pecl.php.net/package/amqp
+- After download, copy rabbitmq.4.dll and rabbitmq.4.pdb files to PHP root folder and copy php_amqp.dll and php_amqp.pdb files to PHP\ext folder
+- Add extension=amqp to the php.ini file
+- Check if is everything OK with php -m

 ### Documentation